laavanjan/Youtube_comment_analysis_end_to_end/README.md

 ---

+## 7. 7_experiment_6_lightgbm_detailed_hpt.ipynb

+**Purpose:**
+- Perform detailed hyperparameter tuning for LightGBM using Optuna to maximize sentiment classification performance.
+- Address class imbalance using SMOTE.
+- Track all experiments and hyperparameter trials using MLflow.

+**Key Steps:**
+- Loads the preprocessed dataset and remaps class labels for compatibility.
+- Vectorizes text using TF-IDF with trigrams and a fixed max_features value.
+- Applies SMOTE to balance the dataset.
+- Splits the data into training and test sets after resampling.
+- Defines a logging function to record model parameters, metrics, and artifacts in MLflow for each Optuna trial.
+- Uses Optuna to search a wide hyperparameter space for LightGBM (n_estimators, learning_rate, max_depth, num_leaves, min_child_samples, colsample_bytree, subsample, reg_alpha, reg_lambda).
+- Logs each trial and the best model to MLflow, and visualizes parameter importance and optimization history.

+**Outcome:**
+- Identifies the best hyperparameters for LightGBM on this sentiment analysis task.
+- Demonstrates advanced experiment tracking and hyperparameter optimization workflows.

+---

+## 8. 8_stacking.ipynb

+**Purpose:**
+- Implement a stacking ensemble model for sentiment classification using LightGBM and Logistic Regression as base learners, and KNN as the meta-learner.
+- Compare the performance of the stacking model with individual models.

+**Key Steps:**
+- Loads the preprocessed dataset and drops rows with missing values.
+- Vectorizes text using TF-IDF with trigrams and a fixed max_features value.
+- Splits the data into training and test sets.
+- Defines LightGBM and Logistic Regression as base models, and KNN as the meta-learner.
+- Constructs a StackingClassifier with 5-fold cross-validation.
+- Trains the stacking model and evaluates its performance on the test set.
+- Compares the stacking model's results to those of the LightGBM model alone.

+**Outcome:**
+- Demonstrates the use of ensemble learning to potentially improve sentiment classification performance.
+- Provides insight into the complexity and benefits of stacking versus single-model approaches.

+---

 ## How to Use
 1. Run `1_Preprocessing_&_EDA.ipynb` to explore and preprocess the data.
 2. Run `2_experiment_1_baseline_model.ipynb` to train and evaluate the baseline model, and log results to MLflow.